ThemezerNX/LayoutDocs/docs/guide/layouts/usd-sections.md

 Data: Array of values of specified type

+## Supported properties

+_Supported by the Switch Theme Injector_

+-   All, even undocumented ones.

 ## List of known USD sections

 These are the USD sections found throughout the home menu.
 They cannot be applied to every pane.